-• Prepare template communications with the information potential participants need to proceed so this can be sent promptly after prescreening.
-(See below.)
+Prepare template communications ahead of time with the materials and information that potential participants need to proceed so that this can be sent promptly after pre-screening.
+(See callout box below.)

-Information to Send Prospective Trial Participants Prior to the Screening Visit √ lı nformed consent form (ICF) √ F Relevant information about the screening visit, such as: The date, time, and duration of the visit Who will provide the ICF Staff who will be involved in the visit The main procedures involved (medical exam, physical therapy assessment, labs, EMG studies, parent/patient reported surveys etc.) √ V Vhat the parents or patients will need to bring, as appropriate, such as: Information to verify eligibility, such as genetic testing results and other pertinent medical records Patient equipment (batteries, food pumps, AMBU bags in case of emergencies, particularly for type I patients) Meals or snacks to last the time of the visit √ F Relevant CRC and site contact information a ncouragement to list questions that arise as trial information is reviewed - especially bout the ICF - to encourage careful focus on the information and that they can bring nese questions to the screening visit to discuss with the PI

-• Create an internal checklist to prepare the site team for the visit and ensure everyone is attuned to the needs of the patient and their family.

-Strategies similar to those discussed in the forthcoming section on preparing for a research visit may be helpful.

-• Send this information to prospective participants promptly after prescreening and as far in advance of the screening visit as possible.
+Information to Send Prospective Trial Participants Prior to the Screening Visit

+- ✓ Informed consent form (ICF) - ✓ Relevant information about the screening visit, such as: - The date, time, and duration of the visit - Who will provide the ICF - Staff who will be involved in the visit - The main procedures involved (medical exam, physical therapy assessment, labs, EMG studies, parent/patient reported surveys etc.) - ✓ What the parents or patients will need to bring, as appropriate, such as: - Information to verify eligibility, such as genetic testing results and other pertinent medical records - Patient equipment (batteries, food pumps, AMBU bags in case of emergencies, particularly for type 1 patients) - Meals or snacks to last the time of the visit - ✓ Relevant CRC and site contact information - ✓ Encouragement to list questions that arise as they review trial information especially about the ICF - to encourage careful focus on the information and that they can bring these questions to the screening visit to discuss with the PI - Create an internal checklist to prepare the site team for the visit and ensure everyone is attuned to the needs of the patient and their family.
+Strategies similar to those discussed in the forthcoming section on preparing for a research visit may be helpful. - Send this information to prospective participants promptly after pre-screening and as far in advance of the screening visit as possible.
 Sending information out promptly will allow for more thorough review of informed consent and information about the purpose of the study, study procedures, time commitment including number of study visits, risks and possible benefits, and compensation, etc.